40s Dresses & Clothes

 Do you have any questions regarding our 40s dresses?

 With Mondo Kaos our first priority is always happy customers.
-If you have any questions, whether about our range of 40s dresses or other clothing, please do not hesitate to contact us.
-You can meet us every weekday on 60 95 11 36 in the period 10: 00-18: 00 - however, on busy days it can be difficult for us to answer the phone, as we are usually busy taking care of the customers who visit us in the store.
+If you have any questions, whatsoever, about our range of 40s dresses or other clothing, please do not hesitate to contact us.
+You can contact us all weekdays on 60 95 11 36 between 09:00 and 12:00 - beyond this time it may be difficult for us to answer the phone if we are busy in the store.
 Therefore, it will be an advantage to write your question to firstname.lastname@example.org where we strive to answer within a weekday.